-In other words it’s helping new customer figure out your software.
-Nobody likes to purchase something and immediately hate it simply because they can’t figure it out.
+In other words, it’s helping new customers figure out your software.
+Nobody likes to purchase something and immediately hates it simply because they can’t figure it out.

 Like I mentioned in my Wix review, Wix not only has solid onboarding, they also have a fairly intuitive interface with a simple drag and drop setup.

 Wix has a range of pre-loaded designs for different website types (ie, music, business lead-gen, portfolio, etc).
-To improve and customize the site, it still takes a bit of experimentation.
+To improve and customize the site still takes a bit of experimentation.
 But they have customer support on call to answer any questions.